rakhimov/scram/README.rst

 Windows
 =======

-Currently the easiest option is to use a virtual machine with `Ubuntu 14.04`_.
+Currently the easiest and best option is to use a virtual machine with Ubuntu 14.04.

 #.
 Install `VirtualBox <https://www.virtualbox.org/>`_
 #.
 Get the system.